Residential Tenant Protections

 Residential tenant protections refer to a continuum of services aimed at supporting tenants of rental properties and keeping them in their homes.
 Local governments’ tenant protection measures may include one or more of the following policies and programs:

 - Minimum lease terms: Policies requiring landlords to offer prospective tenants a written lease for a minimum of at least one year.
 The lease must set a certain rent, but the rent is not otherwise controlled.
 At the end of the lease term, the landlord must offer another one year term.
-City of Palo Alto has adopted minimum lease terms for at least some kinds of tenants:
+The following cities have adopted minimum lease terms for at least some kinds of tenants: